Aryne: History

 The first evidence for arynes came from the work of Stoermer and Kahlert.
 In 1902 they observed that upon treatment of 3-bromobenzofuran with base in ethanol 2-ethoxybenzofuran is formed.
 Based on this observation they postulated an aryne intermediate.

 Wittig et al. invoked zwitterionic intermediate in the reaction of fluorobenzene and phenyllithium to give biphenyl.
 This hypothesis was later confirmed.

 In 1953 14C labeling experiments provided strong support for the intermediacy of benzyne.
 John D. Roberts et al. showed that the reaction of chlorobenzene-1-14C and potassium amide gave equal amounts of aniline with 14C incorporation at C-1 and C-2.

 Wittig and Pohmer found that benzyne participate in [4+2] cycloaddition reactions.

 Additional evidence for the existence of benzyne came from spectroscopic studies.
 Benzyne has been observed in a "molecular container".

 In 2015, a single aryne molecule was imaged by STM.

 1,3-Didehydroarenes was first demonstrated in the 1990s when it was generated from 1,3-disubstituted benzene derivatives, such as the peroxy ester 1,3-C6H4(O2C(O)CH3)2.

 Breakthroughs on 1,4-didehydrobenzene came in the 1960s, followed from studies on the Bergman cyclization.
 This theme became topical with the discovery of enediyne "cytostatics", such as calicheamicin, which generates a 1,4-didehydrobenzene.

 Examples of benzynes in total synthesis

 A variety of natural products have been prepared using arynes as intermediates.
 Nucleophilic additions to arynes have been widely used in natural product total synthesis.
 Indeed, nucleophilic additions of arynes are some of the oldest known applications of aryne chemistry.
 Nucleophilic addition to aryne was used in the attempted synthesis of cryptaustoline (1) and cryptowoline (2).

 The synthesis of the tetracyclic meroterpenoid (+)-liphagal involved an aryne intermediate.
 Their approach employed an aryne cyclization to close the final ring of the natural product.

-Multicomponent reactions of arynes are powerful transformations that allow for rapid formation of 1,2-disubsituted arenes.
+Multicomponent reactions of arynes are powerful transformations that allow for rapid formation of 1,2-disubstituted arenes.
 Despite their potential utility, examples of multicomponent aryne reactions in natural product synthesis are scarce.
 A four-component aryne coupling reaction was employed in the synthesis of dehydroaltenuene B.